Samuel-Adeola/PurpleTeamCloudLab/README.md

 •	Chrome installed as well.

 The whole domain is created using Powershell scripts which makes the creation highly customizable and a good learning material.
-Feel free to read, modify and update Setup-AD.ps1 and Setup-Workstation.ps1 scripts.
+Feel free to read, modify, and update Setup-AD.ps1 and Setup-Workstation.ps1 scripts.
-Also feel free to add additional machines and users and execute Setup-Workstaion.ps1 or a modified version of it for each additional machine you add to the AD
+Also, feel free to add additional machines and users and execute Setup-Workstaion.ps1 or a modified version of it for each additional machine you add to the AD
 I decided to not use Ansible in this project to make it a good learning material for you.
-But definitely with Ansible, it will be much easier to develop.
+But, with Ansible, it will be much easier to develop.

 ## Blue Team HELK Machine
 This machine is created not just for log analysis but also for more in-depth investigation.
 It includes:

-•	Threat Hunting ELK: Which has elasticsearch, kibana, logstash and elastialert.
+•	Threat Hunting ELK: This has elasticsearch, kibana, logstash and elastialert.
 All running docker images receive all the sysmon and the other logs using winlogbeat.

 •	Sigma Rules: Sigma is useful in creating new alerts or new detections, you can compile them for elastialert.
 Please follow HELK documentation for how to do that.

-•	Powershell Remoting: Powershell remoting installation is quite tricky to work on Linux but it's here and it's working like a charm.
+•	Powershell Remoting: Powershell remoting installation is quite tricky to work on Linux but it's here and working like a charm.
 It's very useful to connect directly to ADLAB domain and perform some actions as a blue teamer to investigate attacks or transfer files to the ADLAB domain.

 •	Kansa & Kape: Both these tools are known for DFIR and remote triage.
-Kansa.ps1 won't work properly on Linux but you can execute its modules directly on the AD machines using powershell remoting
+Kansa.ps1 won't work properly on Linux but you can execute its modules directly on the AD machines using PowerShell remoting

 •	Volatility: volatility is a known tool for memory forensics and here we have volatility and volatility3 (with its symbols) installed by default with all their additional modules

-•	Dumpit: Dumpit is a known tool to create a memory dump on windows machine, it's included inside tools folder, transfer it to the AD machines using Powershell remoting and collect the memory dump back
+•	Dumpit: Dumpit is a known tool to create a memory dump on Windows machine, it's included inside the tools folder, transfer it to the AD machines using Powershell remoting, and collects the memory dump back

-•	Python2 and Python3: We have both python2 & 3 installed, just be careful when you are using python or pip
+•	Python2 and Python3: We have both python2 & 3 installed, just be careful when you are using Python or pip

-To use powershell remoting:
+To use PowerShell remoting:
 This script will connect to ADLAB Domain controller, feel free to update it to connect to the workstation or to use another user.

          $DefaultPassword = "LabPass1"
          $IPAddr = "192.168.10.100"
          $securePassword = ConvertTo-SecureString -AsPlainText -Force $DefaultPassword
          $ddean = New-Object System.Management.Automation.PSCredential "adlab\ddean", $securePassword
          Enter-PSSession -ComputerName $IPAddr -Authentication Negotiate -Credential $ddean

 ## Red Team Caldera
 This machine has Caldera installed.
-Using caldera, you can drop a backdoor into your ADLAB machines and use it to control the domain, execute powershell commands remotely and simulate over 800 MITRE ATT&CK techniques.
+Using Caldera, you can drop a backdoor into your ADLAB machines and use it to control the domain, execute PowerShell commands remotely, and simulate over 800 MITRE ATT&CK techniques.
 Caldera has up to 4 different types of backdoors and it's built by MITRE organization itself.

 ## Use Cases
 •	Simulating different attacks and see what type of footprint they leave on the logs or on the system

 •	Test different attack techniques and develop detections for them

-•	Customize the ADLAB environment to simulate your organization environment, test different attack techiques and look for gaps in your organization logs and your detections (Purple teaming)
+•	Customize the ADLAB environment to simulate your organization environment, test different attack techniques and look for gaps in your organization logs and your detections (Purple teaming)

 •	EDR Testing lab

 •	Product Security Lab

-•	Enterprise Active Directory lab with domain joined devices
+•	Enterprise Active Directory lab with domain-joined devices

-•	Malware / reverse engineering to study artifacts against domain joined devices
+•	Malware/ reverse engineering to study artifacts against domain-joined devices

 •	SIEM / Threat Hunting / DFIR / Live Response lab with HELK